PierreLvx/lavaux.lv/Readme.md

 ## License

-Everything but the posts and images are under the MIT license.
+Everything but the posts and images is under the MIT license.